 Single lamb rib chops cook so quickly that checking the internal temperature can be more of a hassle than helpful.
 But if you have an instant-read thermometer, go right ahead and use it!
 Using internal temperature as a guide for cooking meat is always a good idea.

-Lamb rib chops are best served medium-rare or medium.
+Lamb rib chops are best served medium-rare or medium (the USDA recommends cooking lamb to a safe internal temperature of 145ºF).
 Any more and the meat will start to dry out and lose some of its tenderness (which is what makes them so good!).

 - 125°F (52ºC) for rare